Cmdpro/Data-Essence/modchanges.md

 ### Additions
 - Mod integration with Opalescence, adding an opal variant of Traversite Road
+- The Transcendental Tether, a Tier 2 grappling hook-esque tool

 ### Changes
 - Improved the effect for pings from the Signal Tracker